elibooklover/ENGL304-Spring2021/syllabus.md

 ## Required Software
 Students are required to use their own laptops/desktops in the classroom for course activities.
 * [R](https://cran.r-project.org/) & [RStudio](https://rstudio.com/products/rstudio/download/) : Both can be installed for free.
 [R](https://cran.r-project.org/) needs to be installed first in order to use RStudio.
 [RStudio](https://rstudio.com/products/rstudio/download/) is a user-friendly programming tool which is free to use.
 *	[Google Colab](https://colab.research.google.com/notebooks/intro.ipynb): a cloud-based notebook environment which is suitable for machine learning and data analysis.
-Colab is basically free to use with limited usages.
-Google accounts are required to use Colab.
+A Google account is required to use Colab.
+You are not required to purchase a Colab membership for this course since we will only be using the free features.
 * [Gephi](https://gephi.org/users/download/): an open-source network analysis and visualization software package, which is free to download.

 ## Required Signup for Websites
 * [Hypothesis](https://web.hypothes.is/): Students are required to have a free account on Hypothesis to annotate texts on the course website.
 * [GitHub](https://github.com): Students need to sign up for GitHub in order to participate in course discussions.
-Students don't have to get a Pro membership, but they can get a Pro membership for free upon a request at [GitHub for Students](https://education.github.com/students).
+Students do not have to get a Pro membership, but they can get a Pro membership for free upon request at [GitHub for Students](https://education.github.com/students).
 GitHub is a subsidiary of Microsoft.

 ## Course Description
 Topics in Digital Research.
 (3-0) Credit 3.
 This course does not require any background in computer programming.
-We will cover many topics of the digital humanities, specifically research methods deployed in computational literary studies. <br>
+We cover many topics in the digital humanities, specifically research methods deployed in computational literary studies. <br>

-Using computational tools based on a quantitative method is a way to examine literary texts for the journey of finding answers to critical questions based on a qualitative method.
-Literary texts will be centered on in this course and learning computational approaches to the humanities will be secondary.
-In this course, we will pursue becoming meaningful digital humanists across all fields by learning computational approaches in the humanities.
+Using computational tools based on quantitative methods is a way to examine literary texts in order to find answers to critical questions based on qualitative methods.
+This course is centered on literary texts; learning computational approaches to the humanities is secondary.
+In this course, we aim to become meaningful digital humanists across all fields by learning computational approaches in the humanities.

 ## Learning Outcomes/Course Objectives
 At the end of the semester, you will be able to do the following:
 *	Learn collaboration by working with other members on digital projects.
 *	Grasp digital archives publicly shared in the digital humanities.
-*	Be familiar with basic coding with R and Python.
+*	Be familiar with basic coding using R and Python.
 *	Successfully create humanities datasets and share them with the public.
-*	Visualize data and extricate the visualizations.
+*	Visualize data and extricate visualizations.

 ## Grading and Course Policies
 Your grade is based on the average of the assignments listed below.